-9.5 Line idle
+A.6 Line idle

-With the line idle, battery is placed on the ring lead by the path from battery through Lw1-2 and CO2-1B to the ring, Ground is placed on the tip lead by the path from ground through CO4-3 to the tip.
+With the line idle, battery is placed on the ring lead by the path from battery through the winding of L and CO:1b (Figure 21) to the ring lead of the line.
+Ground is placed on the tip lead by the path from ground through CO:2b to the tip.
 With the line idle (station on hook), there is no DC path from ring to tip, and thus there is no current in the line.

-9.6 Start
+A.7 Start

 When the station at a calling line comes off hook to request service, closing a DC path from tip to ring, the current that flows in the line operates the L relay.
-The path from battery through COw1-2 and L1-2 to the line finder sleeve lead for the line puts battery (through the winding of CO) on the sleeve terminal.
-The path from ground though L3-4M operates the G relay for the line's subgroup (here assumed to be G3, for subgroup 3).
+The path from battery through the winding of CO and L:1m to the line finder sleeve lead for the line puts battery (through the winding of CO) on the sleeve terminal.
+The path from ground though L:2m operates grounds the subgroup lead, G (here assumed to be ST3, for subgroup 3) which operates the G relay for the line's subgroup (here assumed to be G3, for subgroup 3).

-Contact G1-2M grounds the terminal on the vertical commutators on all line finders corresponding to the line's subgroup (in the example, subgroup 3).
+Contact G:1-2m grounds the appropriate terminal on the vertical commutators on all line finders corresponding to the line's subgroup (in the example, subgroup 3).